 The below checklist is the product of our experience grand opening private club fitness centers—though we reserve the right to get smarter.
 The list lacks finer details, but if you have never grand opened a fitness center then you will appreciate the framework this provides.

-Note: We refer to pre-opening as the time it takes for us to get to grand opening.
-Nine months is what we generally request to complete the project, but we have done it in six—which is not recommended.
+Note: We refer to pre-opening as the time before grand-opening.
+Six to nine months is what we generally recommend for the project.

-Introduce best-in-class private club fitness management plan for review/approval:
+Introduce private club fitness best practices for review/approval: